fossasia/eventyay-tickets/doc/administrator/installation.rst

 Step 2: Database setup
 ----------------------

-pretalx runs with PostgreSQL, MySQL, MariaDB, or SQLite.
+pretalx runs with PostgreSQL or SQLite.
 If you’re using SQLite, you can skip this step, as there is no need to set up the database.

 We recommend using PostgreSQL.
 This is how you can set up a database for your pretalx installation – if you do not use PostgreSQL, please refer to the